aaronvincent/nuFATE/README.md

 NuFATE provides two modes to calculate attenuated flux.
 The first mode(Mode 1) calculates attenuation of initial neutrino flux which particle type (mentioned as "flavor" in program code) is defined via flavor_id.
 The second mode(Mode 2) includes contribution of NuTau's regeneration effect on NuE or NuMu flux, as well as NuTau to NuTau regeneration effect.
-Note that Mode 2 can be used only when we assume initial flux of NuE:NuEBar:NuMu:NuMuBar:NuTau:NuTauBar as 1:1:1:1:1:1.
+Note that the Mode 2 can be used only when we assume initial flux of NuE:NuEBar:NuMu:NuMuBar:NuTau:NuTauBar as 1:1:1:1:1:1, and if the condition is fulfilled, the authors always recommend using Mode 2 to include NuTau regeneration effect.

-The flavor_id must be one of the integer numbers list below.
+The flavor_id must be one of the integer numbers listed below.

 * 1 for NuE
 * -1 for NuEBar